martinschorb/volumealign/docs/usage.md

 This will export your slice(s) into the desired **output file type** which can be either `jpg`,`png`or `tif`.

 You can use **Choose output scale** to select the downscaling factor you like your export to have.
 The dimensions of the output images are shown in the status table in **Compute Settings**.
 There you can also choose the number of CPUs to use for parallel export.

 ## Finalize output format

 Here you can finalize your data export (if `N5` was chosen for export) and generate the necessary metadata file to view the volume in BigDataViewer or MoBIE.
 - **BDV-XML:** This will create the `XML`file necessary to view the result in *BigDataViewer*
 - **MoBIE:** you can choose either an existing MoBIE project as output directory into which the aligned images will be added, or a new directory where the script will generate an entirely fresh MoBIE project.

-- **Choose exported volume:** This provides a list of already exported volumes.
+- **Choose exported volume:** This provides a list of already exported volumes (in N5 format).
 The files have to still reside in the original location on the storage system.